Official says journalist's Nobel Prize not a slap on Duterte - NewsBreak

 Official says journalist's Nobel Prize not a slap on Duterte

-However, it rejected criticism that it was a slap on Duterte’s administration despite Ressa being a critic of the president, who opponents say veers toward authoritarianism.
+However, it rejected criticisms that it was a slap on Duterte’s leadership, despite Ressa being a critic of the president's leadership, which critics say veers toward authoritarianism.

-It was the first time the Duterte administration has publicly reacted since Ressa won the award on Friday.
+It was the first time the Duterte administration has publicly reacted to Ressa's victory since she won the award Friday.

-“There is no slap there because as everyone knows, no one has ever been censored in the Philippines,” Roque said in reply to a question at a news conference.
+“There is no slap there because as everyone knows, no one has ever been censored in the Philippines,” Roque said in reply to a reporter’s question at a televised news conference.

-Duterte has not shut down any newspaper or radio station, Jose said.
-Even though the president exerted influence on Congress, which did not renew the license of leading TV network ABS-CBN, leading to its closure last year, that was not a press freedom issue, he said.
+Duterte has not shut down any newspaper or radio station, Jose said, while adding that, even though the president exerted influence on Congress, which did not renew the license of leading TV network ABS-CBN, leading to its closure last year, that was not a press freedom issue.

 Jose conceded that journalists have been killed after attacking local politicians and officials under Duterte — similar to what had happened under his predecessors.
 However, “those killings cannot be laid at Duterte’s door,” said the 96-year-old multi-awarded novelist, whose comments drew intense criticism and ridicule.